From Missed Defects to Measurable Quality: Redesigning Reporting at Exact Systems

 I tested the new flow - and users just… got it

-After splitting the form into steps, I ran another round of usability tests with 6 inspectors from different sites.
+After splitting the form into steps, I ran another round of usability tests with 4 inspectors.
 This time, something unexpected happened: no one asked for help.

 Even users who had struggled with the first version completed the report in under a minute.
 The average completion time dropped from 74 seconds to 38, and all testers described the flow as “easy” or “clear.”